Build System

 ./build/GocciaBundler example.js --output=dist/example.gbc

-# Compile all scripts in a directory (1:1 .gbc output alongside each source)
+# Compile all source files in a directory (1:1 .gbc output alongside each source)

 ./build/GocciaBundler src/